sst/guide/_examples/how-to-debug-lambda-functions-with-webstorm.md

 Since we are going to set breakpoints in our Lambda functions, it makes sense to increase the timeouts.

-SST has an [`--increase-timeout`](https://docs.serverless-stack.com/packages/cli#options) option that increases the function timeouts in your app to the maximum 15 minutes.
-Add `--increase-timeout` to arguments to increase the timeout.
+SST has an [`--increase-timeout`]({{ site.docs_url }}/packages/cli#options) option that increases the function timeouts in your app to the maximum 15 minutes.

+{%change%} Add `--increase-timeout` to the arguments to increase the timeout.

 ![Set increase timeout in run configuration in WebStorm](/assets/examples/webstorm/set-increase-timeout-in-run-configuration-in-webstorm.png)

 Note that, this doesn't increase the timeout of an API.
-Since those cannot be increased for more than 30 seconds.
+Since the API Gateway timeout cannot be increased for more than 30 seconds.
 But you can continue debugging the Lambda function, even after the API request times out.

 ## Starting your dev environment

-Now if you open up your project in WebStorm, you can set a breakpoint in your `src/lambda.js`.
+Now if you navigate to `src/lambda.js`, you can set a breakpoint.

-Next, click on `Debug` icon to start the debugging
+Click on **Debug** icon to start the debugging

 ![Set Lambda function breakpoint in WebStorm](/assets/examples/webstorm/set-lambda-function-breakpoint-in-webstorm.png)

-The first time you start the Live Lambda Development environment, you will be prompted to enter a stage name to use locally.
+The first time you start the [Live Lambda Development environment]({{ site.docs_url }}/live-lambda-development), you will be prompted to enter a stage name to use locally.
 If you are working within a team, it is recommended that you use a stage that's specific to you.
 This ensures that you and your teammate can share an AWS account and still have standalone environments.
+[Read more about this over on our docs]({{ site.docs_url }}/working-with-your-team).

-Note that the prompt will be shown under the `Process Console` tab.
+Note that the prompt will be shown under the **Process Console** tab.

 ![Enter stage name in Process Console](/assets/examples/webstorm/enter-stage-name-in-process-console.png)